MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/optimize-models.md

 ms.date: 01/08/2020
 ms.service: crm-online
 ms.topic: article
-title: Optimize your 3D models ms.reviewer: v-brycho
+title: Optimize your 3D models for using with mixed-reality applications ms.reviewer: v-brycho
 ---

-# Optimize your 3D models
+# Optimize your 3D models to use with mixed-reality applications

 For best rendering and best possible real-time performance, your 3D models need to be converted and might need to be optimized.
 Third-party applications that convert CAD files often have tools that can optimize content as well.